 MALHAM, BD23 4DB

-For location alone, this handsome old coaching inn takes some beating, sitting as it does in some of Britain's most impressive, cavern-riddled limestone scenery.
-A dense covering of creepers masks its stone walls, and there's still the old mounting block from coaching days.
-Beyond the attractive tiled entrance are the little rooms with original beams, fireplaces, wooden floors and log-burning stoves that the exterior promises.
-One of Blackburn brewery Thwaites' Inns of Character, it's right on the village green, which presents much easier terrain for the fell-walkers, cavers and other outdoor types who drop in here for morning coffee or a pint of Wainwright bitter, named after fellow Blackburnian and fell-walking guide writer/illustrator, Alfred Wainwright.
-Traditional, home-cooked meals originating from trusted local suppliers might begin with venison parfait and parkin croûte; or smoked salmon with capers, shallots and horseradish cream.
-From there the choice broadens into sharing boards and salads, grills, classics and fish dishes.
-Taking an example from each group, you could choose a Yorkshire Blue and roasted beetroot board; grilled pork chop with chimichurri sauce (a piquant South American concoction); Steve's shortcrust pie of the day (the Lister supports British Pie Week in March and other food-focused weeks throughout the year); or spiced hake and mussel stew.
-On Sundays giant Yorkshire puddings accompany the roasts.
-Puddings and cake are home made too, including apple and blackberry crumble, and vanilla crème brûlée.
-The children's Half Pints menu includes all their favourites, from fish and chips to creamy pea risotto.
-Feel free to arrive with a well-behaved dog and muddy boots - no-one will object.
+For location alone, this handsome old coaching inn takes some beating, sitting as it does in some of Britain's most impressive cavern-riddled limestone scenery.
+A dense covering of creepers masks its stone walls, and the old mounting block from coaching days is still in situ.
+Beyond the attractive tiled entrance are small rooms with original beams, fireplaces, wooden floors and log-burning stoves.
+One of Thwaites Inns of Character pubs, it's right on the village green, which presents much easier terrain for the fell-walkers, cavers and other outdoor types who drop in here for morning coffee or a pint.
+If the latter, it could be a glass of Wainwright bitter, named after the fell-walking guide and writer/illustrator Alfred Wainwright, who also hailed from Blackburn; seasonal Dark Horse ales are further options.
+Traditional home-cooked meals originating from trusted local suppliers might begin with smoked haddock and crab cakes with citrus salad and chilli mayonnaise; or beetroot carpaccio, Yorkshire Blue bon bons.
+From there the choice broadens to salads, sharing boards, and Lister classics.
+These comprise firm favourites such as honey-glazed home-cooked ham with free-range fried egg and hand-cut chips; confit pork belly with bubble-and-squeak, sautéed spinach, crispy bacon and cider jus; or local pork sausages with creamy mash, onion gravy and crispy onions.
+Desserts are home made too, including caramelised bread and butter pudding infused with Yorkshire gin and served with mint custard; and chocolate and hazelnut brownie served warm with chocolate sauce and vanilla ice cream.
+Feel free to arrive in muddy boots with a well-behaved dog - nobody will object.